Triptorelin: 7 things you should know

 - Triptorelin is usually continued, often with other medications, even with the development of metastatic prostate cancer.

-Medicines that interact with triptorelin may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with triptorelin.
+Medicines that interact with triptorelin may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with triptorelin.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 There are over 255 medications that have major or moderate interactions with triptorelin.
 Some common medications that may interact with triptorelin include: